Charles Bélair

-Charles Belair (1778-1802) was Aide-de-Camp and lieutenant of Toussaint Louverture, Head of the 7th demi-brigade, Commandant of l'Arcahaye and Former lieutenant of Biassou.
+Charles Bélair (1778 – 15 October 1802) was an aide-de-camp and close lieutenant of Toussaint Louverture during the Haitian Revolution.
+Bélair began his military career in the service of Spanish royalists under the command of Georges Biassou, later defecting to the French and eventually reaching the rank of Brigadier general and serving as Commandant of l'Arcahaie in the Haitian Revolutionary Army.
 He was also a nephew of Toussaint Louverture.
 In 1796, he married Sanite Belair.

 Haitian Revolution

-From December 25, 1791, a few months after the events of August 22, he was found signing with his commander Biassou a letter of high political significance addressed to the abee de Lahaye.In the summer of 1794, he spent with Toussaint in the service of France.
-With the organization of the troops in demi-brigades in the spring of 1795, he was integrated into a battalion of the 7th before becoming Colonel to replace Desrouleaux.
-During the war in the South, which he waged without excess of zeal, he remained in this post until the campaign in the East.
-Finally promoted brigadier general in January 1801, after the campaign which earned him distinctions, he retained command of Arcahaie until the landing of Leclerc's expeditionary forces in the West in February 1802 as General Boudet's troops approached, he set fire to the square before withdrawing with funds from the public treasury and part of the population in Les Matheux.
-After the fall of Crête-à-Pierrot at the end of March, Belair abandoned the region to fall back to the Cahos where he was to swell the staff of the former governor.
-At the time of his submission, on May 6, Toussaint Louverture obtained from Captain General Leclerc pardon for three of his generals: Dessalines, Vernet and Belair.
-Transferred on May 26 from his post of commander of Arcahaie to Verrettes where he will settle on one of his properties.
-Henry Christophe and Him fought in Savannah, Georgia for the cause of the independence of the United States, covered himself with glory during the Southern War.
+Bélair first enters the historical record on December 25, 1791, a few months after the events of August 22, when, along with his commander Biassou, he signed a letter of high political significance addressed to the abee de Lahaye.
+In the summer of 1794, he abandoned Biassou and the Spanish and followed Toussaint into the service of France.
+With the organization of the troops into demi-brigades in the spring of 1795, he was integrated into a battalion of the 7th Demi-Brigade, eventually becoming its leader, replacing Desrouleaux.
+During the War of the South, which he waged without excess of zeal, he remained in this post until the campaign in the East.
+Promoted to brigadier general in January 1801, he retained command of the port of Arcahaie.
+With the landing of General Leclerc's expeditionary forces, Bélair remained loyal to Louverture and took a defensive posture.
+As General Boudet's troops approached Arcahaie in February 1802, Bélair collected the funds from the public treasury as well part of the population, set fire to the city and withdrew to the neighboring mountains of Les Matheux.
+After the fall of Crête-à-Pierrot at the end of March, Bélair fell back into the interior of the country to the mountains around Cahos.
+This put Belair in a defensive position immediately adjacent to the Cordon de l'Ouest, Louverture's original stronghold centered around Ennnery.
+At the time of his submission, on May 6, Toussaint Louverture obtained from Captain General Leclerc pardon for three of his generals: Dessalines, Vernet and Bélair.
+On May 26, Bélair, now under the command of Lerclerc, was transferred from his post as commander of Arcahaie to Verrettes, where he settled on one of his properties.